simonykq/suduku/README.md

 ### Ejecting from Create React Native App

-In the last stand if you want to add some native code (Objective-C or Swift for iOS and Java for Android) or access to the platform specific SDK in your application to build and deploy app yourself, you can _eject_ the application from Expo and use Xcode or Android Studio IDEs to continue your development.
+In the last stand if you want to add some native code (Objective-C or Swift for iOS and Java for Android) or access to the platform specific SDKs in your application to build or deploy the app by yourself, you can _eject_ the application from Expo and use Xcode or Android Studio IDEs to continue your development.
 The ejected code will be ready to be imported by Xcode for iOS or by Android Studio for Android.